StanfordORB/Stanford-ORB/README.md

 Ta-da!
 All evaluation results (summed-up scores and per-capture scores) will be written to the output json file.

+<b>Important Note</b>: In the paper we stated that the chamfer distances are multiplied by $10^3$ in the table.
+However, the table numbers are actually $2 \times 10^3$ times the numbers in the json file.
+Sorry for confusion and please make sure to use the right scale.

 ### 4. Result Visualization
 To draw visualization figures as in our paper, first, install the following required packages:
 ```bash